My shopping cart

 1 (6-ounce) can tomato paste (2⁄3 cup)

 1 tablespoon extra-virgin olive oil

-8 ounces fresh mozzarella, preferably pearl-size balls or 1 large ball, cut into 1⁄2-inch pieces
+8 ounces fresh mozzarella, preferably the small perline size, or 1 large ball, cut into 1⁄2-inch pieces

 3 ounces Parmesan cheese, preferably aged, finely grated